Skip to main content

 Stephanie James

-I have been a member of the Family Advisory Board for almost two years.
+I have been a member of the Family Advisory Board for 5 years.
 Both of my kids have been patients at Children's Mercy, so when I had a chance to be a part of the board, I was excited to jump in.
+I am also a member of the Mental Health PFAC.

 My son was born with a cleft lip and palate, and we spent a lot of time in the Craniofacial/Plastic Clinic.
-My daughter has been treated for scoliosis.
+My daughter has been treated for scoliosis and some mental health challenges.
 Both of our experiences have been fantastic and I'm so glad that we have such an outstanding children's hospital in the Kansas City Metro area.

 Rahel Kebede with family with navy blue backdrop